RobbyDBurns/Market-Metrics-API/README.md

 # MarketFlow
+A Real-Time Financial ETL Pipeline.<br>
 Used to fetch stock/ETF data from the web, computes useful metrics, and exposes clean/documented endpoints.
-MarketFlow, A Real-Time Financial ETL Pipeline

 Tech Stack:<br>